Unveil Urbanization ‘Bubbles’ in China : Sustainable Urbanization in Theory and Policy23 September 2020

 Publishing Date: 23 September 2020

 The Hong Kong 2050 is Now report calls for strict government policy frameworks for greener buildings, electricity generation and transport, with enforceable rules and standards.
-However, Dr Justin Robertson of CityU's Asian and International Studies argues that while regulations send strong signals to society, there can be a significant lag before meaningful action is taken, and the way forward is to pair local innovation, especially by engineers, financial professionals and young people, with government regulation.
+However, Dr Justin Robertson of CityU's Public and International Affairs argues that while regulations send strong signals to society, there can be a significant lag before meaningful action is taken, and the way forward is to pair local innovation, especially by engineers, financial professionals and young people, with government regulation.

 to read the full article.